 Become a Quant.

-As financial securities become increasingly complex, it is still interesting to note that it is the people who understand the trading strategies and are responsible for incorporating the same in algorithms.
+As financial securities become increasingly complex, it is still interesting to note that it is the people who understand the algorithmic trading strategies and are responsible for incorporating the same in algorithms.

 Complex mathematical and financial models are drafted, interpreted and put to use by computerized mechanisms.
 There has been a steady growth in demand for people who not only understand the complex mathematical models that price these securities, but who can enhance them to generate profits and reduce risk.
 These individuals are known as quantitative analysts.
 To be specific, the people behind quantitative trading strategies are referred to as quants and quant traders.